oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsHotelFeedsCreateRequest.md

 `func (o *CatalogsHotelFeedsCreateRequest) UnsetCredentials()`

 UnsetCredentials ensures that no value is present for Credentials, not even an explicit nil
+### GetDefaultCurrency

+`func (o *CatalogsHotelFeedsCreateRequest) GetDefaultCurrency() NullableCurrency`

+GetDefaultCurrency returns the DefaultCurrency field if non-nil, zero value otherwise.

+### GetDefaultCurrencyOk

+`func (o *CatalogsHotelFeedsCreateRequest) GetDefaultCurrencyOk() (*NullableCurrency, bool)`

+GetDefaultCurrencyOk returns a tuple with the DefaultCurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultCurrency

+`func (o *CatalogsHotelFeedsCreateRequest) SetDefaultCurrency(v NullableCurrency)`

+SetDefaultCurrency sets DefaultCurrency field to given value.

+### HasDefaultCurrency

+`func (o *CatalogsHotelFeedsCreateRequest) HasDefaultCurrency() bool`

+HasDefaultCurrency returns a boolean if a field has been set.

+### SetDefaultCurrencyNil

+`func (o *CatalogsHotelFeedsCreateRequest) SetDefaultCurrencyNil(b bool)`

+ SetDefaultCurrencyNil sets the value for DefaultCurrency to be an explicit nil

+### UnsetDefaultCurrency
+`func (o *CatalogsHotelFeedsCreateRequest) UnsetDefaultCurrency()`

+UnsetDefaultCurrency ensures that no value is present for DefaultCurrency, not even an explicit nil
+### GetDefaultLocale

+`func (o *CatalogsHotelFeedsCreateRequest) GetDefaultLocale() CatalogsFeedsCreateRequestDefaultLocale`

+GetDefaultLocale returns the DefaultLocale field if non-nil, zero value otherwise.

+### GetDefaultLocaleOk

+`func (o *CatalogsHotelFeedsCreateRequest) GetDefaultLocaleOk() (*CatalogsFeedsCreateRequestDefaultLocale, bool)`

+GetDefaultLocaleOk returns a tuple with the DefaultLocale field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultLocale

+`func (o *CatalogsHotelFeedsCreateRequest) SetDefaultLocale(v CatalogsFeedsCreateRequestDefaultLocale)`

+SetDefaultLocale sets DefaultLocale field to given value.

+### GetFormat

+`func (o *CatalogsHotelFeedsCreateRequest) GetFormat() CatalogsFormat`

+GetFormat returns the Format field if non-nil, zero value otherwise.

+### GetFormatOk

+`func (o *CatalogsHotelFeedsCreateRequest) GetFormatOk() (*CatalogsFormat, bool)`

+GetFormatOk returns a tuple with the Format field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFormat

+`func (o *CatalogsHotelFeedsCreateRequest) SetFormat(v CatalogsFormat)`

+SetFormat sets Format field to given value.

 ### GetLocation

 `func (o *CatalogsHotelFeedsCreateRequest) GetLocation() string`